observablehq/plot/docs/why-plot.md

 Observable Plot is informed by more than [ten years’ experience](https://observablehq.com/@mbostock/10-years-of-open-source-visualization) developing [D3](https://d3js.org), the web’s most popular library for data visualization.

 We’ve long said that *D3 makes things possible, not necessarily easy.* And that’s true regardless of the task at hand.
-D3 makes the hard things *possible*, yes, but even the easy things are often not *easy*.
+D3 makes the hard things *possible*, yes, but even the easy things like a basic histogram are often not *easy*.

 **Plot’s goal is to make the easy things easy, and fast, and then some.**